 Severe infractions are not to be confused with critical incidents.
-Occurrence of a critical incident, such as a serious breach of ethics, safety violation or endangering the health or welfare of a patient, or any other behavior that jeopardizes the reputation of the MLT Program and/or the College and may result in immediate dismissal from the program.
+Occurrence of a critical incident, such as a serious breach of ethics, safety violation or endangering the health or welfare of a patient, or any other behavior that jeopardizes the reputation of the MLT Program and/or the College and may result in immediate failure of the course along with dismissal from the program.
 See the program handbook for more information.